svalente317/sanka/docs/Builtin-Types.md

     var s = new String(arr);
 ~~~

-An application may choose to interpret these bytes as ASCII, UTF-8,
+An application may choose to interpret these bytes as UTF-8,
-etc., but this support is not built into the language.
+unicode, etc., but this support is not built into the language.

 Since `String` is builtin to the language, it supports the comparison
 operators `==`, `<`, `>`, etc. These work by doing a byte-by-byte